VIA FP9ARM

-The Via Rail FP9ARM was a re-manufactured version of a GMD FP9A Diesel passenger locomotive, rebuilt between 1983 and 1985 by Canadian National Railways at their Pointe St-Charles shops.
+The Via Rail FP9ARM is a re-manufactured version of a GMD FP9A diesel passenger locomotive, rebuilt between 1983 and 1985 by Canadian National Railways at their Pointe St-Charles shops.

 History

-In the early 1980s, Via was suffering from reliability problems with its motive power.
-While an order for GMD F40PHs was expected to be announced, Via needed to something in the interim to improve service on its routes.
+In the early 1980s, Via Rail was experiencing reliability issues with its motive power.
+Although an order for new GMD F40PHs was anticipated, interim improvements were necessary to maintain service levels on its routes.

 Via Rail had a surplus of steam-heated GMD Via FP9A units built in the 1950s and so fifteen of these units were chosen to be re-manufactured.
 The first twelve units, 6300–6311, were re-manufactured at the CN Pointe St-Charles shops in Montreal while the final three, 6312–6314, were re-manufactured at the CN shops in Moncton, New Brunswick.
 As part of the re-manufacturing many original components were replaced or upgraded - the original 16-567C engines were rebuilt with 645E series power assemblies, and the Woodward governor was revised, thereby raising the net power for traction from 1750 to 1800 HP.

 The first five, re-manufactured in 1983 and early 1984, were outshopped without steam generators and became Via Rail class GPA-418a while the remainder, re-manufactured with Vapor steam generators in mid-1984 to mid-1985, became Via Rail class GPA-418b.

 By 1997 Via Rail had retired virtually all of its older steam-heated rolling stock.
 It was felt that many of the FP9ARMs were still usable, and some of the units had their steam generators and associated piping removed and were retrofitted with head end power alternators.
-6300, 6302, 6304, 6307, 6308, 6311 and 6313 all had this done, with the remainder of the units put into storage.
+6300, 6302, 6304, 6307, 6308, 6311, and 6313 all had this done, with the remainder of the units put into storage.

 All units were retired and stricken from the active roster upon the completion of delivery of the 900-series P42DCs in late 2001.

 Operations

-After rebuilding the FP9ARM units could be found in service across Canada.
+After rebuilding, the FP9ARM units could be found in service across Canada.

 In later years the locomotives were used on services in Northern Manitoba and in Northern Quebec.
 Their use on these lines allowed for the GMD Via F40PH-2 previously used on these lines to be transferred to other duties.
 They remained on these lines until retirement.